Parable of the Unforgiving Servant: Commentary

 Cornelius a Lapide comments on the phrase "was wroth" or "was angry".
 The Syriac text reads that the Lord "burnt with anger".
-Lapide notes that under Roman civil law, which the Jews of Christ's time were subject, debtors sometimes were delivered by their creditors to tormentors, who put them in prison, and scourged them.
+Lapide notes that under Roman civil law, to which the Jews of Christ's time were subject, debtors sometimes were delivered by their creditors to tormentors, who put them in prison, and scourged them.
 The Emperor Constantine the Great, from Christian kindness, ended the punishment of scourging debtors.
 Remigius says that in this case the tormentors are demons, who torment the souls of the damned in hell in a thousand ways, where the phrase until he should pay means that they must be tormented forever, because they could never pay the full debt of ten thousand talents.
 John Chrysostom, Euthymius the Great and Theophylact of Ohrid give the same interpretation.

 Concerning the phrase, unless you forgive from your hearts at the end of the parable, John McEvilly writes that outward forgiveness is useless, but instead it must come from the "heart", with the threat of being refused forgiveness by God if we do not forgive.
 Similarly St. James writes, "For judgement will be without mercy to anyone who has shown no mercy" (James 2:13).